Zach-Shim/DSA/ADT's/Graphs/notes/3 - Graph Traversal.md

 DFS and BFS are just two approaches for ordering a graph traversal.
 They are really just techniques for iterating over a set of nodes.

-We can change the BFS Queue to a Stack to make it become DFS! (and vise versa)
+We can change the BFS Queue to a Stack to make it become iterative DFS! (and vise versa)

 ![[Pasted image 20241007112928.png]]